Data-driven discovery of quasiperiodically driven dynamics: Koopman operator and its spectrum

 \paragraph{Koopman eigenfrequencies} Eigenvalue and eigenfunction pairs are one of the first attributes of an operator that are studied.
 For $U$, these carry a lot of significance.
 Since $U$ is unitary, its spectrum must lie on the unit circle of the complex plane.
 The eigenvalues of $U$ correspond to the point spectrum, and any eigenfunction $\zeta$ has a corresponding eigenvalue of the form $e^{\iota \omega}$ for some $\omega\in \real$. $\omega$ is called the Koopman eigenfrequency corresponding to $\zeta$.
 We thus have

 Equation~\ref{eqn:Koop_eig} reveals that the time-evolution of Koopman eigenfunctions is highly tractable, it is equivalent to multiplication by $e^{\iota \omega n}$ as a function of time $n$.
-Since $e^{\iota \omega}$ lies on the unit circle, its magnitude does not change and this also allows for stable prediction of the eigenfunction $\zeta$. $U$ always has the constant functions as eigenfunctions with eigenfrequency $0$.
+Since $e^{\iota \omega}$ lies on the unit circle, the magnitude of $U^n \zeta$ does not change with $n$.
+As a result, the prediction formula for the evolution of an eigenfunction is not only simple (e.g. \eqref{eqn:Koop_eig}), it is also stable to initial approximation errors. $U$ always has the constant functions as eigenfunctions with eigenfrequency $0$.
 In general $U$ may or may not have other eigenfrequencies.
-For the special structure \eqref{eqn:def:quasi_driven} that we assume, the eigenfunctions of the driving system $\eta \mapsto \theta + \rho$ provides eigenfunctions for the dynamics under $F$.
-Suppose $\zeta$ is a Koopman mode for the driving system.
+For the special structure \eqref{eqn:def:quasi_driven} that we assume, the eigenfunctions of the driving system $\theta \mapsto \theta + \rho$ provide eigenfunctions for the dynamics under $F$.
+Suppose $\zeta$ is a Koopman eigenfunction for the driving system.
 Then we have :

 Then define $\bar{\zeta}(x, \theta) := \zeta(\theta)$.
 Then note that